LightTact: A Visual-Tactile Fingertip Sensor for Deformation-Independent Contact Sensing: Abstract

 \section{Abstract}

 Contact often occurs without macroscopic surface deformation, such as during interaction with liquids, semi-liquids, or ultra-soft materials.
-Most existing tactile sensors rely on deformation to infer contact, making such light-contact interactions difficult to perceive robustly.
-To address this, we present \sensor, a visual-tactile fingertip sensor that makes \emph{contact directly visible} via a deformation-independent, optics-based principle. \sensor uses an ambient-blocking optical configuration that suppresses both external light and internal illumination at non-contact regions, while transmitting only the diffuse light generated at true contacts.
+However, most existing tactile sensors rely on deformation to infer contact, making such light-contact interactions difficult to perceive robustly.
+To address this, we present \sensor, a visual-tactile fingertip sensor that makes \emph{contact directly visible} via a deformation-independent principle. \sensor features an ambient-blocking optical configuration that suppresses both external light and internal illumination at non-contact regions, while transmitting only the scattered light generated at true contacts.
 As a result, \sensor produces high-contrast raw images in which non-contact pixels remain near-black (mean gray value $<3$) and contact pixels preserve the natural appearance of the contacting surface.
 Built on this, \sensor achieves accurate pixel-level contact segmentation that is robust to material properties, contact force, surface appearance, and environmental lighting.
-We further integrate \sensor on a robotic arm and demonstrate manipulation behaviors driven by extremely light contact, including water spreading, facial-cream dipping, and thin-film interaction.
-Finally, we show that \sensor's spatially aligned visual-tactile images can be directly interpreted by existing vision-language models, enabling resistor value reasoning for robotic sorting.
+We further demonstrate that \sensor unlocks new robotic manipulation behaviors that require detection of extremely light contact, including water spreading, facial-cream dipping, and soft thin-film interaction.
+In addition, we show that \sensor's spatially aligned visual-tactile images can be directly interpreted by vision-language models.